 Each course may fulfill ONE requirement.

-Five of the ten courses at the 1000-level.
+Five of the ten courses must be at the 1000-level.

 With advisor approval, two of the ten required courses may be taken in departments other than English.

 Only TWO courses dealing primarily with the practice of writing at the 1000-level may be counted as electives.

-One ENGL 0200 may be counted toward the ten required courses as an elective.
+One ENGL 0200 may be counted toward the ten course requirement only as an elective.

 All substitutions and/or exceptions must be approved by the concentration advisor in consultation with the Director of Undergraduate Studies.
 A substitution or exception is not approved until specified by a notation in ASK or on file in the English department.